Accountable Executives' SMS Nightmare

 There are a lot of moving parts to a fully implemented aviation SMS.
 If you don't believe me, simply look at the SMS documentation requirements.
 But how does an accountable executive know that their appointed safety manager is effectively managing their SMS?

-How does an accountable executive monitor the performance of the SMS?
-Monitoring SMS performance must be a regular activity for every accountability in order to direct actions necessary to rectify substandard safety performance in a timely manner.
+How does an accountable executive monitor safety performance within the SMS?
+Monitoring safety performance must be a regular activity for every accountability in order to direct actions necessary to rectify substandard safety performance in a timely manner.

-Accountable executive means "responsible executive," and there is usually only a single accountable executive for each aviation SMS.
+Accountable executive means "responsible executive," and there is usually only a single accountable executive for each aviation SMS implementation.

 In this article, we shall discuss three scenarios where accountable executives take on unnecessary risk and a potential solution to mitigating this identified risk that commonly affects aviation SMS.